-Read this supply side economics definition covering its theory, policies and problem in relation to economic growth through the supply of goods and services.
+Learn what is supply side economics definition covering tax rates and problem related to growth through supply with behavioral choices and effects.

 This economics theory is popularly known as “Reaganomics” or the “trickle – down” policy.
 Proponents of this theory hold that for an economy to grow the production of goods and services is very vital.
 They believe a cut in marginal tax will encourage more investors.
 This in turn create more job opportunities and the economy will grow.

-Additionally, they dismiss the Keynesian theory which asserts that demand for goods and services is the key to economic growth.
+Additionally, they dismiss the Keynesian economic theory which asserts that demand for services and goods is the key to economic growth.
 They further argue that the supply side creates its own demand.
-Even when there is a glut, the price of the commodity lowers and the consumers will buy more to offset the excess supply.
+Even when there is a glut, the price of the commodity lowers.
+Consumers will therefore buy more to offset the excess supply.
 Similarly, if there is a deficit in supply, the price will shoot up.
 This will encourage suppliers to supply more due to supernormal profit margins.

 Proponents of this branch of economics argue that a reduction of marginal income tax will have a positive impact on economic growth.
 To explain this notion, they argue that a reduced income tax will work as an incentive to induce workers to even work during their leisure time as they will earn more.